KylieLAnglin/website/content/workflows.md

 ![Example Note](/img/example_note.png)

 ## To Do Lists
 I use [Omnifocus](https://www.omnigroup.com/omnifocus/) to keep track of projects and tasks, following the philosophy laid out in [*Getting Things Done*](https://bookshop.org/books/getting-things-done-the-art-of-stress-free-productivity-ab00c26e-b599-4650-97de-d3d54a788ef6/9780143126560).
+Omnifocus isn't free, but I found it useful enough that it was worth the one-time cost.